-COMM130 Business and Professional Speaking 4 class hr/wk, 4 cr.
+COMM130 Business and Professional Speaking

 Focuses on communication in the workplace with an emphasis on the importance of both listening and speaking to help develop the skills necessary for communication in interpersonal, small group, and public business interactions with diverse audiences.
 Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.